The Bad Kids (TV series): Plot

 Jingjing falls to her death from the fifth floor when Pupu and Chaoyang are present.
 However, Chaoyang claims to have not witnessed the event out of fear of being blamed.
 Wang Yao's gangster brother, Wang Li, learns of Jingjing's death.
 He kidnaps Chaoyang and tries to torture a confession out of the boy.
-Dongsheng tries to steel Wang Li's car keys to retrieve the 30,000 yuan he gave the children.
+Dongsheng tries to steal Wang Li's car keys to retrieve the 30,000 yuan he gave the children.
 However, he is caught by Wang Li and so Dongshang stabs him to death.
 Chaoyang is found by Yongping and Wang Yao, who take him to the hospital.

 Pupu eventually begins to trust Dongsheng after he saved Chaoyang and let her and Liang stay at his apartment during a typhoon.
 Dongsheng gives the kids 300,000 yuan he borrows from a loan shark but overhears Liang telling Chaoyang that he will keep backup footage of the murders.
 Dongsheng forces Liang to give him the backup but finds that it is fake.
 As a result, he hesitates to save Pupu during an asthma attack and puts her in danger of dying of asphyxiation.

 Wang Yao and Yongping return to the factory to look for Wang Li but are attacked and murdered by Dongsheng.
 Chaoyang and Liang also arrive at the factory to search for Pupu, but fail to find her.
 Dongsheng burns down the building and escapes.
 Chaoyang and Liang decide to finally report Dongsheng.

 The boys arrange a meeting with Dongsheng on an old ship.
 Liang sends a letter to Guansheng about Dongsheng's crimes and the 300,000 yuan to save Pupu's brother.
 The two boys confront Dongsheng, and he tells Chaoyang to stab him.
 Chaoyang hesitates and stabs Dongsheng in the shoulder but not in the heart.
 Dongsheng reveals Pupu is alive and safe in the hospital.
 As Dongsheng moves to stab Chaoyang to death, he is shot to death by the police.
 Chaoyang returns to life as normal with his mother.
 Guansheng pays for Pupu's brother's medical treatment.
 Liang aspires to become a police officer.
 At Pupu's behest, Chaoyang tells the police of the true cause of Jingjing's death.